Our MND Advisors will discuss access to government support in one of their first meetings with you.

 About the NDIS

-On 1 July 2016, the NDIS began to roll out across Victoria and is being introduced in stages across the rest of the state until 1 January 2019 as per the table below.
+On 1 July 2016, the NDIS began to roll out across Victoria and is being introduced in stages across the rest of the state until 1 January 2019 as per the table below, or view maps on the NDIS website.

 Melbourne Metropolitan Area